zenoss/ZenPacks.zenoss.OpenStackInfrastructure/docs/body.md

     or "10.1.1.1" to all be definitely identified as "my.example.com", without the ambiguity that could exist if zOpenStackHostMapSame were used.

+* zOpenStackHostLocalDomain

+    In some environments (in particular, the Red Hat OpenStack Platform), hosts are assigned names that end in '.localdomain'.
+This would cause problems for zenoss, because it is not possible to create a device in zenoss with such a name, as they all resolve to 127.0.0.1, rather than their actual IP.

+    The default value of zOpenStackHostLocalDomain is a blank string, meaning that the '.localdomain' suffix will be stripped from host names, and devices will be created in zenoss with those shortened names.
+If those names do not resolve in DNS, they will be created without IPs, and will not be modeled.
+You would need to manually set their management IPs so that they can be modeled.

+    Alternatively, if you already have these hostnames in dns, but just with a different domain name than ".localdomain", you may specify this domain name here, and it will be substituted for localdomain, and the devices will model automatically, based on the IPs returned from DNS.

 Modeling Containerized Environments
 -----------------------------------